About

 Being an herbalist is a natural extension of my love of plants, trees and wild places, and my interest in natural healing, which was instilled in me by my mother who understood that it was her responsibility to be our family’s primary healthcare provider.
 We had both an allopathic doctor and a homeopathic physician, but she assumed responsibility for our basic health.

 Having a pair of cultural anthropologists for parents also played an important part in my spiritual development.
 While I was growing up, we spent our summers near the Arctic Circle, in the First Nations community of Waskaganish, on the eastern shores of James Bay in northern Quebec.
-Living part-time in a shamanic culture as an impressionable child gave me the lasting gift of understanding that there are many realities, some seen and some unseen, all very real.
+Living part-time in a shamanic culture as an impressionable child gave me the lasting gift of understanding that there are many aspects to reality, some seen and some unseen, all very real.

-Herbalists I have studied with and been influenced by include Rosemary Gladstar, Deb Soule, Matthew Wood, and many others.
+Herbalists I have studied with and been influenced by include Rosemary Gladstar, Deb Soule, Tammi Sweet, Matthew Wood, and many others.
 I consider myself a Community Herbalist, harkening back to the times when each village healer apprenticed with an older healer in her tribe.
 I see my herbal practice as a lifelong learning process, and am deeply grateful to all of the teachers, human, spirit and plant, who are my partners in this work.

 In 2007 my daughter Kara, a therapeutic massage therapist, and I decided to pool our resources, skills and individual needs for workspace.
 We opened Radiance in a sprawling old building in downtown Lancaster, just across the brick walkway from the historic Central Market.
 Opening Radiance has allowed us to expand our vision of how we offer wellness support to our community and to the wider world.
-We have a retail shop offering a wide range of herbal products, as well as many complementary handmade and Fair Trade items including African market baskets, Tibetan singing bowls, Vietnamese silk shawls, kantha blankets from India, organic cotton and bamboo clothing, jewelry, books, oracle decks, and so much more.
+We have a retail shop offering a wide range of herbal products, as well as many complementary handmade and Fair Trade items including African market baskets, Tibetan singing bowls, Vietnamese silk shawls, prayer flags, organic cotton and bamboo clothing, jewelry, books, oracle decks, and so much more.

 Radiance also houses an eco-feminist lending library which belongs to Full Circle Susquehanna, Inc. as local non-profit organization dedicated to earth-centered empowerment of women and girls.